 Mr. Schnabel is the 2014 Chair of the 2,697 member Tax Section.
 He is a tax partner with Debevoise and Plimpton LLP, who focuses on merger and acquisition transactions for private equity and corporate clients.
 He is also a member of the firm's management committee.

-Click here to see the Tax Section Annual Meeting Program for 2014.
-Next year's program will be on January 27, 2015.
+Click here to see the Tax Section Annual Meeting Program for 2015, taking place at the New York Hilton Midtown on Tuesday, January 27th, 2015.

 Sign up for the listserve and receive announcements of new reports by sending a blank (nothing in the message, no signature, disclaimer or confidentiality statement) email to firstname.lastname@example.org to be added to the list.
 You must be a member to join.
 Questions or problems signing up contact Tiffany Bardwell at email@example.com or 518.487.5675.